 The methods look probably reproducible.

 We do believe that our methods are reproducible.
 It is true that in this study, we did our best to benchmark the quality of the TCGA data and methods using analysis of technical replicates.
-However, the larger goal is not to asses the quality of the TCGA data that we used, specifically; but rather to begin to develop robust methods for benchmarking next-generation sequencing data and analysis, which are widely used in all areas of biology.
+However, our goal was not to specifically asses the quality of the TCGA data that we used; rather, our goal was to begin to develop robust methods for benchmarking next-generation sequencing data and analysis, which could be widely used in many areas of biology.

 7) The authors used public data of technical replicates from TCGA.